Autocar India

 Rs 1.84 lakh / Rs 1.94 lakh

 One such brand that has been revived in recent years is Jawa Motorcycles.
 It re-entered the market in 2019 with three models: the Classic Jawa, Jawa 42 and the Jawa Perak.
-The Perak and Jawa 350 is currently priced above the Rs 2 lakh mark, and therefore doesn’t feature on this list.
+The Perak and Jawa 350 are currently priced above Rs 2 lakh and therefore don’t feature on this list.
 The Jawa 42 and 42 FJ, on the other hand, represent a more modern interpretation of the brand, with relatively contemporary styling.
 The 42 is priced from Rs 1.84 lakh, whereas the 42 FJ is priced at Rs 1.94 lakh.

 Kawasaki W175